dylan-lang/opendylan/documentation/library-reference/source/dylan/threads.rst

      Releases a lock that is owned by the calling thread.
 It is an error if the lock is not owned.

-     The Threads module does not provide a method on *release* for :class:`<exclusive-lock>`, which is an open abstract class.
+     The Threads module does not provide a method on :gf:`release` for :class:`<exclusive-lock>`, which is an open abstract class.
 Each concrete subclass will have an applicable method which may signal errors according to the protocol described above.